-Our facility is a two story building with two exits in the front and back.
+Our facility is a two-story building with two exits in the front and back.
 If in case of an emergency we advise students to calmly follow emergency exit signs.
 Fire extinguishers are in each classroom and clearly visible along with back up lights.
-We will call 911, fire department or Los Angeles police department if needed.
-Call (323) 561-3211.
+We will call 911, the fire department or Los Angeles police department if needed.